angelbunbun/PsyPractice-AI/README.md

 - [ ] Build an API-based version of the transcript evaluator
 - [ ] Enable report generation for supervision portfolios
-- [ ] Publish demo walkthrough for universities
 - [ ] Add interactive tools for real-time session monitoring

 ---